-The U.S Small Business Administration hosts an excellent online business plan builder.
+The SBA hosts an excellent online business plan builder.

 Why create a business plan?
-For one thing, it's a good exercise that helps you answer key questions about the foundations of your business and how it will grow.
-A business plan is also a requirement for getting any type of formal funding from banks or other investors.
+For one thing, it’s a good exercise that helps you answer key questions about the foundations of your business and how it will grow.
+A business plan is also a requirement for getting funding from banks or other investors.

 Every new business has upfront costs.
-They can be huge – say, starting an airline – or relatively small.
 In the case of a genealogy research business, your initial expenses are quite low.
-That list above may include things you've already purchased when genealogy was just a hobby.
+That list above may include things you’ve already purchased when genealogy was just a hobby.